bwater47/Ecom-Matrix/README.md

 ## Installation

-You'll need to install GitBash, VS Code, Node.js, NPM inquirer, NPM pg, Express, and PostgreSQL.
+You'll need to install GitBash, VS Code, Node.js, NPM dotenv, NPM pg, NPM sequelize, Express, PostgreSQL, and nodemon (not necessary).
 From here you will need knowledge on how to clone a repo from GitHub over to your device to store it locally.
-Once its stored locally in your device you can open VSCode.
-Lastly once VSCode is running open the CLI (Command-Line-Interface), type npm install for the node_modules package, then type npm run start.
-Once you've done this the website will be deployed locally for testing, debugging, and developing.
+Once its stored locally on your device you can open VSCode.
+Lastly once VSCode is running open the CLI (Command-Line-Interface), type npm install for the node_modules packages, and then type npm run start.
+Once you've done this the website can be deployed locally for testing, debugging, and developing.

 ## Usage

-The HR Track Suite is convienient for anyone needing something to help securely store employee data.
-Update your employee data so that it stays up to date easily from within the CLI.
+The Ecom Matrix is convienient for anyone needing a backend service for a website where they only have the front end developed (refactor essential).

-- <strong>HR Track Suite Screenshots:</strong>
+- <strong>Ecom Matrix Screenshots:</strong>

 - ![Screenshot1](./Develop/images/OpeningMenu.png)
 - ![Screenshot2](./Develop/images/ViewTables.png)